-If you get it at a coffee shop or specialty shop, it may be even worse.
-Panera’s hot chocolate, for instance, which comes with caramel sauce and chocolate chip marshmallows, is about 490 calories with 62 grams of sugar.
-Starbuck’s grande hot chocolate isn’t much better, at 400 calories and 43 grams of sugar, and Dunkin’ Donuts medium hot chocolate will give you 330 calories and 43 grams of sugar.
+It may be even worse if you get it at a coffee shop or specialty shop.
+Panera’s hot chocolate, which comes with caramel sauce and chocolate chip marshmallows, is about 490 calories with 62 grams of sugar.
+Starbucks’ grande hot chocolate isn’t much better, at 400 calories and 43 grams of sugar.
+A Dunkin’ Donuts medium hot chocolate will give you 330 calories and 43 grams of sugar.

-To make it better: If you make your own cup with low-fat milk and real unsweetened cocoa powder (add in a pinch of sugar and a drop of vanilla extract for flavor), you’ll end up with about 200 calories and you won’t have all the preservatives and partially hydrogenated fats.
-Plus, you’ll get the benefit of the healthy antioxidants in the chocolate.
+To make it better: If you make your cup with low-fat milk and real unsweetened cocoa powder — add in a pinch of sugar and a drop of vanilla extract for flavor — you’ll end up with about 200 calories, and you won’t have all the preservatives and partially hydrogenated fats.
+Plus, you’ll benefit from the chocolate’s healthy antioxidants.

-At the coffee shop, ask for the skinny version made with skim milk and skip the whipped cream.
+Ask for the skinny version made with skim milk at the coffee shop, and skip the whipped cream.

 It’s popular around the holidays because it’s warm and soothing and has a rich flavor.
-As you can imagine, however, the butter adds fat and calories, so that the typical serving comes in at about 350 calories and 12 grams of fat, of which about 7.5 are saturated fat (more than a third of the recommended daily intake).
+As you can imagine, however, butter adds fat and calories.
+Hence, the typical serving comes in at about 350 calories and 12 grams of fat, of which about 7.5 are saturated fat, which is more than a third of the recommended daily intake.

-To make it better: Cocktail experts recommend using Butter Buds (a butter substitute) in place of real butter to cut down on fat and calories.
-You can also use an alternative sweetener, and stay with water instead of cider to slim it down even more.
+To make it better: Cocktail experts recommend using Butter Buds (a butter substitute) instead of real butter to cut down on fat and calories.
+You can also use an alternative sweetener and stick with water instead of cider to slim it down even more.

-Though popular at any time, this drink (triple sec, tequila and lime or lemon juice) can become even more popular during the holidays when bartenders add special flavors like cranberry, spices, pomegranate, chocolate, and more.
-One serving can contain up to 450 calories, though, mostly because of the high sugar content.
+Although popular at any time, this drink — triple sec, tequila, and lime or lemon juice — can become even more popular during the holidays when bartenders add special flavors like cranberry, spices, pomegranate, chocolate, and more.
+However, one serving can contain up to 450 calories, mostly because of the high sugar content.

 To make it better: Ask your bartender to use less triple sec or Cointreau, to cut back on the tequila to reduce calories, and to use fresh lime juice instead of the sweetened version.
-Nix the sugar and sweetened syrup, and dilute it a bit with zero-calorie soda water.
+Nix the sugar and sweetened syrup and dilute it with zero-calorie soda water.

-This cocktail is made of eggs, milk, sugar, rum, brandy, and spices, and is usually served hot.
-It packs about 340 to 460 calories per eight-ounce glass.
-Some call it the “souped-up eggnog” because it lands in about the same category when you’re talking about calories, fat, and sugar.
+This cocktail is made of eggs, milk, sugar, rum, brandy, and spices and is usually served hot.
+It packs about 340 to 460 calories per 8-ounce glass.
+Some call it the “souped-up eggnog” because it lands in the same category when talking about calories, fat, and sugar.

-To make it better: You can ask for skim milk to cut down on calories and fat, and for low-calorie sweetener.
+To make it better: You can ask for skim milk to cut down on calories and fat and for low-calorie sweeteners.

 5 Healthier Alternatives

-To make it easier to enjoy a nice beverage without having to worry about “making it skinny,” try these healthier alternatives that are much less likely to expand your waistline.
+To make it easier to enjoy a nice beverage without worrying about “making it skinny,” try these healthier alternatives that are much less likely to expand your waistline.
 Some also provide nutrients like antioxidants, vitamins, and minerals.

-These are typically much more reasonable in calorie counts— about 100 calories per glass — and contain little to no added sugar.
-You also get the healthy polyphenols from the grapes.
-Just be careful of the bubbles—they can cause headaches in some people and aren’t good for your teeth, so be sure to rinse after the party’s over.
+You also get healthy polyphenols from the grapes.
+These are typically much more reasonable in calories — about 100 calories per glass — and contain little to no added sugar.
+Be careful of the bubbles as they can cause headaches in some people and aren’t good for your teeth.
+It would help if you were sure to rinse after the party’s over.

-Similar to champagne, wine has only about 100 calories per serving, and has healthy antioxidants that can fight free radical damage and reduce risk of disease.
+Like champagne, wine has only about 100 calories per serving and has healthy antioxidants that can fight free radical damage and reduce disease risk.

 Red wine contains resveratrol, which has been linked to reducing the risk of heart disease.
-Just don’t overdo it.
-The American Heart Association recommends no more than one drink a day for women, and no more than two per day for men.
+Please don’t overdo it.
+The AHA recommends no more than one drink a day for women.
+No more than two per day for men.

 This traditional holiday drink is made with tea, lemon, honey, cinnamon, cloves, and brandy.
-One serving usually contains about 150 – 160 calories, but can be high in sugar, so cut back on the honey if you can.
-You’re also getting the healthy antioxidants in the tea and all the spices, which are known to help reduce risk of disease.
+One serving usually contains about 150 to 160 calories but can be high in sugar, so cut back on the honey if you can.
+You’re also getting the healthy antioxidants in the tea and all the spices known to help reduce the risk of disease.

 This is a good choice anytime, but unique flavors can give you the feeling that you’re indulging yourself over the holidays without hurting your health.
 Inside you’ll find carbonated water and often vitamin C, especially in flavors like pomegranate and lime.
-Regular sparkling water contains no calories, and most flavored versions don’t either, but it’s always best to check or to ask.
-Sometimes adding real fruit to plain sparkling water is your best bet.
+Regular sparkling water contains no calories, and most flavored versions don’t, either, but it’s always best to check or ask.
+Sometimes, adding real fruit to plain sparkling water is your best bet.

 Rick Kaselj, MS